CurrencyCloud/postman/README.md

 Postman uses collections, which can be utilised to add groups of API calls in order to automate the process of using our system.
-We provide an official Postman collection for the Currency Cloud Demo API to help get you testing as soon as possible.
+We provide an official Postman collection for the Currencycloud Demo API to help get you testing as soon as possible.

 To set up Postman with our collection, make sure that you are on the